Nuo-Chen/AboutMe/_pages/contact.md

 ---

 Contact information is below.
 To clarify, my first name is Nuo, and the family name is Chen.
-I use Chen Nuo since we put family name first in Chinese.
+I use Chen Nuo (陈诺) since we put family name first in Chinese.
+If you are unsure about how to pronounce Nuo, just call me Chen, that's also the name I use for Starbucks ordering.

 Here are some other places on the Internet where I reside.

-- E-mail: nchen67 [at] wisc [dot] edu
+- E-mail: nuo.chen-1 [at] ou [dot] edu
-- Office: AOSS 1455
+- Office: 5340 NWC
 - Instagram: norac_5
-- Bilibili: Norac_5